 In the race to make 5G a reality, the risks and benefits both get magnified.
 The security challenges will be no exception.
 Cisco recommends focusing on these five features in securing devices: threat prevention, advanced malware, anomaly detection, DNS intelligence and threat intelligence.

 When 5G becomes commercially available, it will power a truly connected lifestyle.
 The vision we've built around the IoT will be amplified – and new opportunities will be born.
-As we march closer to the 2020 milestone, a more connected world is almost within grasp, but it's up to the world's technology leaders to make it happen.
+As we march closer to mainstream adoption of 5G, a more connected world is almost within grasp, but it's up to the world's technology leaders to make sure we're prepared for it.

 Insights from 200 telecommunications decision-makers on 5G adoption, predictions, opportunities and challenges.